yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2022/index.md

 forum = 0
 +++

-Glad to be with you here, yuz-ers!
+Welcome back, yuz-ers!
 August was a month packed with progress.
 A plethora of graphical changes, kernel and file system improvements, and more work pumped into network emulation.
 Next slide, please!

 <!--more-->